roverxio/affogato-desktop/README.md

 - Serve as a changelog for each release, highlighting new features, bug fixes, and improvements.

 ### Download
-To download the latest version of RenderNet, head to the [Releases](https://github.com/roverxio/rendernet-electron-app/releases) section.
+To download the latest version of RenderNet Desktop, head to the [Releases](https://github.com/roverxio/rendernet-electron-app/releases) section.
 - macOS: .dmg

 _Note: The Windows version is under development and will be available in future releases_